-In October 2021 New Mexico and Colorado entered into a Memorandum of Cooperation (MoC) which states that the partners would work together through March 2022 with a shared goal to:
+In October 2021 New Mexico and Colorado entered into a memorandum of cooperation (MoC) that states the partners will work together through March 2022 with a shared goal to

-"Design, build and maximize access to a simple, portable and sustainable retirement savings program for private-sector workers, and to achieve these goals by jointly attracting and engaging financial service providers offering affordable retirement savings options and program administrators providing user-friendly, efficient and cost effective record keeping and administrative services..."
+Design, build and maximize access to a simple, portable and sustainable retirement savings program for private-sector workers, and to achieve these goals by jointly attracting and engaging financial service providers offering affordable retirement savings options and program administrators providing user-friendly, efficient and cost effective record keeping and administrative services ...

 The MoC provides that New Mexico will take the steps to include a mandate in its IRA Program.
 The collaboration has been ongoing.
-If HB166 is not enacted, New Mexico is unlikely to be accepted as a partner with Colorado because the partnership relies on the projected likely participation rate that can be achieved under the mandate provided in HB166.
+If SB194 is not enacted, New Mexico is unlikely to be accepted as a partner with Colorado because the partnership relies on the projected likely participation rate that can be achieved under the mandate provided in SB194.